kishorecu8997-stack/field-techy/docs/test/design/test-design-document-sprint-1.md

 The test data requirements are derived from the following sources:

-**User Stories**: Specifically, "Engineer Web UI Implementation: Auth module" and "Web — Input Validation and UI Refinements for Sprints 1 and 2".<br>
+- **User Stories**: Specifically, "Engineer Web UI Implementation: Auth module" and "Web — Input Validation and UI Refinements for Sprints 1 and 2".

-**Validation Rules**: Extracted from Input Field Validation.md and My-Profile-Sidebar-Input-Validation.md, which define field-specific validation rules, character limits, and required formats.
+- **Validation Rules**: Extracted from Input Field Validation.md and My-Profile-Sidebar-Input-Validation.md, which define field-specific validation rules, character limits, and required formats.

 ### All test data must cover:

-Positive Scenarios: Valid inputs that should successfully submit forms.<br>
+- Positive Scenarios: Valid inputs that should successfully submit forms.
-Negative Scenarios: Invalid inputs that should trigger appropriate error messages.<br>
+- Negative Scenarios: Invalid inputs that should trigger appropriate error messages.
-Boundary Conditions: Inputs at minimum and maximum limits defined in validation rules.<br>
+- Boundary Conditions: Inputs at minimum and maximum limits defined in validation rules.
-Edge Cases: Special characters, empty fields, null values, and unexpected formats<br>
+- Edge Cases: Special characters, empty fields, null values, and unexpected formats

 | **Test Category**       | **Description**                                               | **Purpose**                                  |